-- 1. To receive the Audited Financial Statements for the financial year ended 31 December 2019 together with the Directors' and Auditors' Reports thereon. - 2.
-To declare a final single tier dividend of 5 sen per ordinary share for the financial year ended 31 December 2019.
+- To receive the Audited Financial Statements for the financial year ended 31 December 2020 together with the Directors' and Auditors' Reports thereon. - 2.
+To declare a final single tier dividend of 1 sen per ordinary share for the financial year Ordinary Resolution 1 ended 31 December 2020. - 3.
+To approve the payment of Directors' Fees of RM432,000/- for the financial year Ordinary Resolution 2 ending 31 December 2021 to the Non-Executive Directors. - 4.
+To approve the payment of the meeting allowances up to RM107,000/- for the Ordinary Resolution 3 financial year ending 31 December 2021 to the Non-Executive Directors. - 5.
+To re-elect the following Directors who retire pursuant to Article 23.4 of the Company's Constitution and who have offered themselves for re-election:- - i.
+Mr Chong Sai Sin ii.
+Ir.
+Chua Tia Bon iii.
+Mr Ee Beng Guan Ordinary Resolution 5 Ordinary Resolution 6 - 6.
+To re-appoint Ernst & Young PLT as Auditors of the Company for the financial year Ordinary Resolution 7 ending 31 December 2021 at such remuneration to be determined by the Directors. - 7.

-Ordinary Resolution 1

-3. To approve the payment of Directors' Fees of RM432,000/- for the financial year ending 31 December 2020 to the Non-Executive Directors.

-Ordinary Resolution 2

-4. To approve the payment of the meeting allowances of RM107,000/- for the financial year ending 31 December 2020 to the Non-Executive Directors.

-Ordinary Resolution 3

-- 5. To re-elect the following Directors who retire pursuant to Article 23.4 of the Company's Constitution and who have offered themselves for re-election:

-- i.
-Dato' Ir.
-Wan Razali Bin Wan Muda

-- ii.
-Ir Aik Siaw Kong

-Ordinary Resolution 4 Ordinary Resolution 5

-- 6. To re-appoint Ernst & Young PLT as Auditors of the Company for the financial year ending 31 December 2020 at such remuneration to be determined by the Directors. - Ordinary Resolution 6 - 7.
 To transact any other business of which due notice shall have been given in accordance with the Companies Act 2016 and the Company's Constitution.